Killing cancer cells with metals and light

 About Sylvestre Bonnet

 Sylvestre Bonnet obtained his PhD degree on molecular machines at the University of Strasbourg, France in 2007.
 He then moved to The Netherlands as a postdoctoral fellow.
 After a year at Utrecht University where he obtained a Veni grant, he came to Leiden University.
-In 2012 he received a Vidi grant, followed by an ERC Starting Grant in 2013.
+In 2012 he received a Vidi grant, followed by an ERC Starting Grant in 2013, and recently a Vici grant in 2019.
 Since three years he is an associate professor at the Leiden Institute for Chemistry.
 His expertise lies at the intersection of bioinorganic chemistry, photochemistry, cancer science, and liposome technologies.
 His current research interests are light-activated anticancer metallodrugs, photocatalysis, and liposome technologies.

 Het Natuurwetenschappelijk Gezelschap Leiden organiseert al bijna 150 jaar hoogstaande wetenschappelijke lezingen met gerenommeerde wetenschappers verbonden aan de Universiteit Leiden.
 Alumni, (oud-)medewerkers en alle andere geïnteresseerden in de natuurwetenschappen zijn van harte welkom.